By Isabelle Pypaert Perrin, Director General ATD Fourth World

 Reinforcing ATD Fourth World’s Common Ambitions

-This challenge is at the heart of our programme of Common Ambitions 2013-17, which members of ATD Fourth World from every continent contributed to.
+This challenge was at the heart of our programme of Common Ambitions 2013-17, which members of ATD Fourth World from every continent contributed to.
 Starting from its central focus, “Reaching out to those whose contribution is still missing”, the Common Ambitions have three priorities:

 - Building knowledge and accessing education – every mind counts.